A modern single-page redesign of the Zila Seba app landing page — React 19, Vite 8, Tailwind CSS 4, zero UI libraries.

 │ └── useCountUp.ts # IntersectionObserver + rAF counter

-└── globals.css # @theme tokens, @keyframes declarationsCount-Up Implementation
+└── index.css # @theme tokens, @keyframes declarationsCount-Up Implementation

 The stat counters animate on first viewport entry using a custom hook that combines IntersectionObserver with requestAnimationFrame.
 The hook is pure — it takes a target number and duration, returns the current display value, and cleans up automatically.